Course Outline

 Specific requirements

-To complete this course, students will require the LFS112 Human Physiology Course Manual and Lectorial Workbook (two separate resources).
-This is available for purchase from MaPS; with an electronic copy being available on Canvas.
-It is strongly recommended to have a hard copy of these manuals, as they are an invaluable resources to successfully complete the course.
-Students will requires personal protective equipment (PPE) for laboratory classes.
-This includes: a clean laboratory coat, fully-enclosed footwear and safety glasses.
-Students must present with this PPE in order to gain entry into the laboratory; no PPE is available for loan.
-Students are also required to complete the online Laboratory Induction on Canvas prior to gaining entry into the laboratory
+To complete this course, students will require the LFS112 Human Physiology Workshop Manual and Tutorial Workbook (two separate resources).
+This is available for purchase from UniSC MyPrint; with an electronic copy available on Canvas.
+It is strongly recommended to have a hard copy of these manuals, as they are invaluable resources to successfully complete the course.
+Students will require personal protective equipment (PPE) for laboratory classes.
+This includes: a clean laboratory coat, fully-enclosed footwear, and safety glasses.
+Students must present with their own PPE to gain entry into the laboratory; no PPE is available for loan.
+Students are also required to complete the online Laboratory Induction on Canvas prior to gaining entry into the laboratory.

 How are risks managed in this course?